-- International Finance helps in developing a practical and theoretical understanding of foreign currencies, exchange rates, arbitrage conditions as well as currency risk management in multinational corporations.
+- International Finance helps in developing a practical and theoretical understanding of foreign currencies, exchange rates, arbitrage conditions, as well as currency risk management using currency derivatives.

 The Student Investment Fund

 The student-managed investment fund was started with seed capital from the Alumni Association of Southern Connecticut State University.
 The Student Investment Fund is part of the school's endowment portfolio.
-The holdings are selected by students in the Practicum in Investments class using fundamental valuation techniques.
-Each student is required to present a detailed free cash flow valuation analysis on one company each semester.
-The class also involves building a dividend discount model, getting familiar with company financial releases, and learning about screening, portfolio construction, and performance attribution techniques.
+The holdings are selected by students in the Practicum in Investments class (part of the Investments and Portfolio Management track, as mentioned above) using fundamental business valuation techniques.
+Among other things, each student is required to present a detailed free cash flow valuation analysis on one company each semester.
+The class also involves building a dividend discount model, getting familiar with company financial releases and learning about screening, portfolio construction and performance attribution techniques.
 The fund provides motivated Finance majors with a means to gain hands-on money management experience.

 Students within and outside the School of Business interested in Real Estate practice, have the option to do a minor in Real Estate.
 The minor includes six carefully selected courses.
 Click on the Programs tab to learn more.